About Erica Murphy

 I was bored to death with my own performance — that quiet, soul-sucking, “is this it?” cocktail of guilt, resentment, stress, and obligation that slowly kills off your aliveness one checklist at a time.

 I thought it would be a sabbatical.
-But it turned into a reckoning.
+It turned into a reckoning.

 Because when the noise stopped, I had to sit with all the versions of me I’d built to survive — the one who chased gold stars, the one who performed competency, the one who thought control equaled safety.